 Rogers Cup presented by National Bank is a prestigious professional tennis tournament organized by Tennis Canada.
 Since 1881 for the men and 1892 for the women, the best players in the world have showcased their skills on Canadian courts.
-Only Wimbledon and the US Open have longer histories than the major Canadian stop, which is acknowledged by the tennis world to be one of the best-run tournaments on the Tour.
-Classified as a Premier 5 event on the WTA schedule, Rogers Cup presented by National Bank offers more than US $2.3 million in prize money and attracts the biggest stars in women's tennis year after year.
+Only Wimbledon and the US Open have longer histories than this major Canadian stop, which is acknowledged by the tennis world to be one of the best-run tournaments on the Tour.
+Classified as a Premier 5 event on the WTA calendar, Rogers Cup presented by National Bank offers over US $3 million in prize money and attracts the biggest stars in tennis year after year.

-Montreal and Toronto share the task of hosting, in alternation, the best men's and women's players in the world.
-The two Canadian tournaments are "virtually combined" which means they are played at the same time, during the same week.
-So, from August 1-10, 2014 the women will be in Montreal while the men will play in Toronto.
+Montreal and Toronto share the task of hosting the best men's and women's players in the world, with both tournaments played at the same time, during the same week.
+So, from August 8-16, 2015, the women will be in Toronto while the men will play in Montreal.

-The impressive list of past champions for the Canadian stop on the professional tennis circuit includes such legendary names as Chris Evert, Martina Navratilova, Steffi Graf, Monica Seles, Arantxa Sanchez-Vicario, Martina Hingis, Justine Henin, and Kim Clijsters.
+The impressive list of past champions for this Canadian stop on the professional tennis circuit includes such legendary names as Martina Navratilova, Chris Evert, Monica Seles, Steffi Graf, Martina Hingis, Justine Henin, Kim Clijsters, and Arantxa Sanchez-Vicario.
 Faye Urban Mlacek is the last Canadian to have won the trophy on home soil, as she captured both the singles and doubles (with Vicki Berner) championships in 1969.

 Past Champions & Draws